 - Windham Mountain, NY

 You’ll need to do your part to avoid virus transmission.
 Stay at least 6 feet away from others, wash hands frequently, wear a face covering, stay home if you do not feel well and follow resort posted signs and policies.
 We all have a responsibility this ski season to limit the spread of COVID-19 through our behavior.
 We do appreciate the signage at some resorts to remind guests of the health and safety.

-Let’s take a general look at what to expect at the Alterra Resorts when they reopen for the 2020-2021 ski season.
+Let’s take a general look at what to expect at the Alterra Resorts during the 2020-2021 ski season.
 Ultimately, they are asking guests to partner with them to stay safe so they can stay open.
 We all have to do our part.